-Bonus Funds Mason Money Part of the meal plan accessed with the Mason ID A declining account attached to Mason ID Tax-exempt purchases in select dining locations Taxable on all purchases Remaining balance rolls from fall to spring Balance stays throughout matriculation Accepted by Starship (robot delivery) and Grubhub Accepted by Starship (robot delivery) and Grubhub Only accepted at dining venues on campus Accepted at all on- and off- campus dining venues, the bookstore, for printing, etc.
+Bonus Funds Mason Money Part of the meal plan accessed with the Mason ID A declining account attached to Mason ID Tax-exempt purchases in select dining locations Taxable on all purchases Remaining balance rolls from fall to spring Balance stays throughout matriculation Accepted by Starship (robot delivery) and Grubhub Accepted by Starship (robot delivery) and Grubhub Only accepted at dining venues on campus Accepted at all on- and off- campus dining venues, the bookstore, for printing, etc. Billed to the student account Funds deposited via Online Card Office or Mason Card Office.
+Visa/MasterCard accepted.

-♀ SUB I. Room 1203
+♀ SUB I, Room 1203